 The Toledo Zoo

-Hailed as the single best zoo in America, the Toledo Zoo is a must-see while in the city.
+Recognized by many as the best zoo in America, the Toledo Zoo is a must-see while in the city.
 The zoo has been around since 1900 and is home to over 10,000 animals.
 It is especially known for its award-winning elephant exhibit and hands-on approach to education, with many opportunities to get up close and personal with the animals.
-Learn more about Monroe, Mi, is a Historical Residential Area.

 The National Museum of the Great Lakes